2b-t/docker-realtime/ReadMe.md

 ### 2.1 Installing `PREEMPT_RT`

 The installation procedure either by compilation from source or from an existing [Debian package](https://packages.debian.org/buster/linux-image-rt-amd64) is lined out in [`/doc/InstallPreemptRt.md`](./doc/InstallPreemptRt.md).
+The same procedure can also be performed with the script [`/patch_kernel_preemptrt.sh`](./patch_kernel_preemptrt.sh).

 ### 2.3 Launching the Docker